 - When you may change your enrollment;

-- · How you can cover your family members;
+- How you can cover your family members;

 - What happens when you transfer to another Federal agency, go on leave without pay, enter military service, or retire;

-- What happens when your enrollment ends;
+- · What happens when your enrollment ends;

-- When the next Open Season for enrollment begins.
+- · When the next Open Season for enrollment begins.

-We don't determine who is eligible for coverage and, in most cases, cannot change your enrollment status without information from your employing or retirement office.
-For information on your premium deductions, you must also contact your employing or retirement office.
+We do not determine who is eligible for coverage and, in most cases, cannot change your enrollment status without information from your employing or retirement office.
+For information on your premium deductions, disability leave, pensions, etc. you must also contact your employing or retirement office.